CAMBRIDGE — The Bulldogs knew they had a size advantage inside. They also knew they had their full lineup back on the court.

-North Caroline High’s boys’ basketball team opened their game against Cambridge-South Dorchester with an 11-0 run and led the rest of the way for a 66-58 victory.
+North Caroline's boys basketball team opened the game against Cambridge-South Dorchester with an 11-0 run and led the rest of the way for a 66-58 victory.

 Dominating rebounding and scoring inside the paint, North Caroline’s Kendron Wayman pumped in a game-high 29 points, including seven points in the Bulldogs’ opening run.